LSU Basketball: Missouri’s second-half comeback spoils Senior Night for Tigers, 81-76 | Tiger Rag

-LSU found itself in unfamiliar territory, up 13 points at halftime against a Southeastern Conference opponent after a hot shooting first 20 minutes of action on Wednesday night in the Pete Maravich Assembly Center and simply could not hold on.
+LSU found itself in unfamiliar territory, leading by 13 points at halftime against a Southeastern Conference opponent after a hot-shooting first 20 minutes on Wednesday night in the Pete Maravich Assembly Center.

-Missouri turned the tables on LSU in the second half, outscoring the Tigers by 18 points in the second half, taking its first lead of the game with a 1:34 left to play and held on to beat LSU, 81-76, on senior night in Baton Rouge.
+Missouri turned the tables in the second half, outscoring LSU by 18 points and took its first lead of the game with a 1:34 left to play and held on for a 81-76 victory on Senior Night in Baton Rouge.

+LSU closes out the regular season at Florida on Saturday and will then play as the SEC’s No. 14 seed against Georgia in the first round of the SEC Tournament on March 8 at 8:30 p.m. at Bridgestone Arena in Nashville, Tennessee.

-D’Moi Hodge scored 23 points, DeAndre Gholston added 20 and Missouri stormed back to beat LSU.
+D’Moi Hodge scored 23 points, DeAndre Gholston added 20 to lead Missouri over LSU.

-Hodge made 8 of 16 shots with five 3-pointers for Missouri’s Tigers (22-8, 10-7 SEC), who have won three straight and picked up their first win on LSU’s home floor.
+Hodge made 8-of-16 shots with five 3-pointers for Missouri’s Tigers (22-8, 10-7 SEC), who have won three straight and picked up their first win on LSU’s home floor.
 Hodge added five steals, giving him a school-record 78 this season.
-Gholston made 7 of 12 shots with two 3-pointers.
+Gholston made 7-of-12 shots with two 3-pointers.
 Noah Carter pitched in with 13 points and seven rebounds off the bench.

 “Just disappointing, you come out to start the second half and we leave the ball there and give up an easy 15-footer and then come down and turn it over to get it back to single digits,” LSU coach Matt McMahon said.
 “I think they (Missouri) finally tied it right around 59 and we did mount a response there.
 We were able to build the lead again but just couldn’t get enough stops.
 Then, just unfortunate, we had back-to-back possessions where we didn’t even get a shot at the goal because turned the ball over.
 That’s poor execution there.”

 Fifth-year senior KJ Williams finished with 24 points and 14 rebounds to lead LSU (13-17, 2-15).
 Williams picked up his eighth double-double of the the season.
 Adam Miller added 17, while freshman Jalen Reed scored 11 points and had seven rebounds off the bench.

-Williams had 15 points, Miller scored 14 and LSU sank 11 of 15 shots from 3-point range in the first half to build a 47-34 lead at halftime.
+In the first half, Williams had 15 points, Miller scored 14 and LSU sank 11-of-15 shots from 3-point range to build a 47-34 lead at halftime.
 LSU led by 19 before Missouri went on a 10-4 run to close out the half.

-LSU senior Parker Edwards, who had played only one minute total the entire season before getting the start tonight on Senior Night, hit two 3s as the Tigers jumped out to a 6-0 lead in the first minute of the game, building that early lead to 13-2 in the first three minutes plus of the game before Missouri appeared to know what hit it.
+LSU senior Parker Edwards, who had played only one minute total the entire season before getting the start on Senior Night.
+The walk-on transfer from Southeastern Louisiana hit two 3s to help the Tigers jump out to a 6-0 lead in the first minute of the game.
+They went on to build an early lead to 13-2 in the first three minutes plus of the game before Missouri appeared to know what hit it.

 “I thought our guys really competed tonight,” McMahon said.
 “Parker Edwards got us off to a really special start there with his two threes and his start on Senior Night.
 I thought that carried over to our team.
 I think we competed the way we need to play every single night.
 Credit to Missouri, they stayed the course there when we built a lead in the first half.
 I think we had one two-point field goal there, everything else was done beyond the arc and it was going to be hard to continue to shoot at a 73% clip from behind the arc.
 Unfortunately, in the second half, some of the same problem that have bother us all year.
 A lot of turnovers, unforced turnovers at times.